joshuar/go-hass-agent/docs/agent/agent.md

   config.
 It will also create a new config (prompting the user for required details via `runRegistrationWorker`) if needed.

 ## Workers

 - Most of the agent work is done by worker functions, named `runSomethingWorker`.
   - For example, to track and update location, there is `runLocationWorker` in `internal/agent/location.go`.
 - Once the config has been loaded, all the worker functions are started in separate goroutines.

+### Contexts

+The agent creates a cancellable context for itself.
+Any worker goroutines should derive their own contexts from this (adding their own timeouts, cancellations as needed).

 ## Data Updates

 - Data updates are left entirely up to the individual sensors and the platform the app is running on.
-For example, on Linux, location and running apps are updated as often as the relevant information is published on the user's session D-Bus.
+For example, on Linux, location and running apps are updated as often as the relevant information is published on the user's session DBus.
-- There is no polling/update interval.
-Sensors tell the app when they have new data and the app publishes the update to Home Assistant.
+- Sensors push data to the app's worker routines which handle publishing it to Home Assistant.
 ## Notifications

 - The agent supports receiving notifications from Home Assistant via a